 NEW SECTION.
 Sec.
-10. This act shall be sub-mitted to the people for their adoption and ratification, or rejection, at the general election to be held in this state on the Tuesday next succeeding with the provisions of section 1, Article II of the state Constitution, as amended, and the laws adopted to facilitate the operation thereof.
+10. This act shall be sub-mitted to the people for their adoption and ratification, or rejection, at the general election to be held in this state on the Tuesday next succeeding the first Monday in November, 1966 in accordance with the provisions of section 1, Article II of the state Constitution, as amended, and the laws adopted to facilitate the operation thereof.